Diffusion of innovations: Consequences of adoption

-Public versus private
+Public vis-à-vis private

 Public consequences comprise the impact of an innovation on those other than the actor, while private consequences refer to the impact on the actor.
 Public consequences usually involve collective actors, such as countries, states, organizations or social movements.
 The results are usually concerned with issues of societal well-being.
 Private consequences usually involve individuals or small collective entities, such as a community.
 The innovations are usually concerned with the improvement of quality of life or the reform of organizational or social structures.

-Benefits versus costs
+Benefits vis-à-vis costs

 Benefits of an innovation obviously are the positive consequences, while the costs are the negative.
 Costs may be monetary or nonmonetary, direct or indirect.
 Direct costs are usually related to financial uncertainty and the economic state of the actor.
 Indirect costs are more difficult to identify.
 An example would be the need to buy a new kind of pesticide to use innovative seeds.
 Indirect costs may also be social, such as social conflict caused by innovation.
 Marketers are particularly interested in the diffusion process as it determines the success or failure of a new product.
 It is quite important for a marketer to understand the diffusion process so as to ensure proper management of the spread of a new product or service.

-Intended versus Unintended
+Intended vis-à-vis unintended

 The diffusion of innovations theory has been used to conduct research on the unintended consequences of new interventions in public health.
 In the book multiple examples of the unintended negative consequences of technological diffusion are given.
 The adoption of automatic tomato pickers developed by Midwest agricultural colleges led to the adoption of harder tomatoes (disliked by consumers) and the loss of thousands of jobs leading to the collapse of thousands of small farmers.
 In another example, the adoption of snowmobiles in Saami reindeer herding culture is found to lead to the collapse of their society with widespread alcoholism and unemployment for the herders, ill-health for the reindeer (such as stress ulcers, miscarriages) and a huge increase in inequality.